xmtp/xmtp-dot-org/docs/faq.md

 ### Which languages and environments does the XMTP SDK support?

-The XMTP SDK is [available for multiple languages](/docs/introduction#xmtp-sdks-and-example-apps#sdks), including JavaScript, Kotli and Swift.
+The XMTP SDK is [available for multiple languages](/docs/introduction#xmtp-sdks-and-example-apps#sdks), including JavaScript, Kotlin and Swift.

 Have other questions or ideas for future language or environment support?
 Post to the [XMTP Community Forums](https://community.xmtp.org/).